espocrm/documentation/docs/user-guide/reports.md

 * Export Only – column won't be displated in report results on UI, but available in export;
 * Not Sortable – column won't be able to be ordered by, some fields are not available for sorting.

-Choose needed sorting at _List Order_ field.
+Choose needed sorting at *List Order* field.

 At _Filters_ section you can specify criteria that determines what records will be listed in your report.
 You can use logical operators 'OR' and 'AND' here.

-_Runtime Filters_ allow you to specify different filters before you run the report.
+*Runtime Filters* allow you to specify different filters before you run the report.

-You can __export__ list report results to excel and csv formats.
+You can **export** list report results to XLSX (Excel) and CSV formats.

-List report example, showing leads that doesn't have any Call related to them:
+List report results example:

 ![List report example](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/list.png)

 Additional features where list reports can be utilized:

-* Scheduled workflows – to do some scheduled actions over records that met criteria specified in list report.
+* Scheduled workflows – to do some scheduled actions over records that met criteria specified by a list report.
 * Scheduled BPM processes – to start BPM processes for records that met some criteria.
-* Sync with target lists – automatic or manuall.
+* Sync with target lists – automatic or manuall, more [below](#syncing-with-target-lists).
-* List view filters – more info below.
+* List view filters – more info [below](#report-filters).
-* Panels on detail view – displaying related records that met some criteria.
+* Panels on detail view – displaying related records that met some criteria, more info [below](#report-panels).
 * Applying assignment rule – by workflow or BPM.

 ## Grid Reports

-Grid reports result summarized values, can be grouped by one or two fields. and displayed as a chart.
+Grid reports result summarized values, can be grouped by one or two fields and displayed as a chart.

-To create new grid report click on Reports tab and then click Create Report button.
-Choose needed Entity Type then click Create button at Grid Report section.
+To create a new grid report click on *Reports* tab and then click *Create Report* button.
+Choose needed Entity Type then click *Create* button at *Grid Report* section.

-Grid report example, showing revenue grouped by User:
+Grid report results example, showing revenue grouped by User:

 ![Grid report example](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/grid.png)

 ### Group By

-At _Group By_ field pick one or two fields you want your report data be grouped by.
+At *Group By* field pick one or two fields you want your report data be grouped by.
 It's possible to apply grouping by year, month, week, day for date fields.
 If you group by two fields your report will be considered as three-dimensional.

-You can leave Group By field empty.
+You can leave *Group By* field empty.

 There is the ability to specify a custom complex expression (with functions) for grouping.
 More info about complex expressions is available [here](complex-expressions.md).

 ### Columns

-At _Columns_ field select one or more aggregate functions applied to a specific field.
+At *Columns* field select one or more aggregate functions applied to a specific field.

 Functions: